place-labs/clustering/README.md

-# Core Clustering PoC
+# Clustering

-`$ shards build`
+Running `$ shards build` will create a simple proof of concept app.
+`src/coordination.cr` defines an abstract module if you wish to include a clustering component to your class.
+Implement `stabilize(nodes : Array(NamedTuple(ip: String, port: Int32)))` with your required cluster stabilization logic.

 ## Implementation

-A single etcd lease is granted per node so if a node drops out of the cluster, all associated key/values will expire from the cluster
+A single etcd lease is granted per node so if a node drops out of the cluster, all associated key/values will expire from the cluster.

 ### Watchfeeds